Helping-Hand-LLC/staft/README.md

     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker is not in this organization
+    - database connection errors
+    - no users found for this organization

 - `GET /organizations/:org_id/workers/join/me`